pterm/pterm/docs/docs/printer/color.md

 pterm.FgLightMagenta.Println("FgLightMagenta")
 pterm.FgLightCyan.Println("FgLightCyan")
 pterm.FgLightWhite.Println("FgLightWhite")

+// For quick usage in strings, you can also use the color names as functions: pterm.Cyan("Cyan") pterm.LightMagenta("LightMagenta")
+// etc...
 ```
 <!-- Delete this section if the printer does not expose functions other than the default output functions -->
 ### Functions